 25. Spend a Day in Sooke

 About an hour outside of Victoria, Sooke is full of hidden gems waiting for you to discover.
-Pack your day bag (or spend a night or few!) and venture through lush forests and coastal beaches.
+Pack your day bag (or spend a night or two!) and venture through lush forests and coastal beaches.
 From a waterfall cascading into the ocean to catching unreal surf, Sooke is a great place to embrace the West Coast lifestyle.

 Some of our favorite spots in Sooke: